205: Rocket Attack USA

 Hey, Art Metrano!
 [Imitating “Fine and Dandy.”]

-Art Metrano is an actor and comedian best known for his role as the antagonist Mauser in Police Academy 2: Their First Assignment (1985) and Police Academy 3: Back in Training (1986).
+Art Metrano (1936-2021) was an actor and comedian best known for his role as the antagonist Mauser in Police Academy 2: Their First Assignment (1985) and Police Academy 3: Back in Training (1986).
 In the ‘60s and ‘70s, part of his standup routine involved purposefully lame magic tricks (usually involving only his fingers) while he mimicked the 1930 song “Fine and Dandy” by Kay Swift.
-A 2007 episode of Family Guy imitated this act (with Jesus Christ in Metrano’s place), and Metrano sued for infringement.
-The case was settled out of court.
-Metrano himself was disabled in a 1989 fall in his home.
-He still tours, and donates his revenues toward spinal cord research.
+The 2005 Family Guy movie Stewie Griffin: The Untold Story parodied this act (with Jesus in Metrano’s place), and Metrano sued for copyright infringement; the case was settled out of court.
+Metrano was disabled in a 1989 fall in his home; in 2010 he toured with a one man show titled Jews Don't Belong on Ladders...An Accidental Comedy, and donated his revenues toward spinal cord research.
 Rocket Attack USA was his first film role.

 And the godless communists.